vramanauska/revolut-hello-world-hw/README.md

 * **Primary AWS RDS**: This is the primary instance of the managed PostgreSQL database service provided by AWS.
 It hosts the primary copy of the database used by the Birthday Reminder application.
 * **Standby AWS RDS (Relational Database Service)**: This is a standby instance of the managed PostgreSQL database service provided by AWS.
 It acts as a replica of the primary database and ensures high availability and disaster recovery.
 * **EKS Cluster (Amazon Elastic Kubernetes Service)**: This is a managed Kubernetes service provided by AWS.
 It manages the underlying infrastructure and control plane for running containerized applications.
 * **Fargate Task**: AWS Fargate runs a single Fargate task that directly hosts a Docker container running the Birthday Reminder application.

+#### Deployment script to AWS